This elk figures out a solution that most cows cannot.

 Or are they?
 This cool footage shared by the Rocky Mountain Elk Foundation shows otherwise.

 Being stuck inside makes us wish we were back out watching elk do smart things like this.

 Posted by Rocky Mountain Elk Foundation on Wednesday, April 15, 2020

-It is clear to us that this wasn't the first time this bull has done this.
+It's clear to us this wasn't the first time this bull has done this.
 He hardly hesitated going up to the side and carefully stepping only where it was safe for him to place his feet.
-A few people who commented on the video noted they had seen elk do the same thing on other gates before.
+A few people who commented on the video that they had seen elk do the same thing on other gates before.
 Elk are smarter than a lot of people give them credit.

 Although, it shouldn't be too surprising when you consider the mountainous terrain many elk call home.
 These animals have no trouble traversing rocky areas.
 Elk also like to hang out in areas with tons of fallen trees and logs in more heavily forested regions.
 These animals must be nimble and quick on their feet in order to survive in treacherous terrain.